 It isn’t technically a problem

-Sodium is the number-one causeiStock/-Oxford-
+Sodium is the number-one cause

 If you feel like you’ve put on a few pounds after a sushi dinner, blame the soy sauce.
 “Water weight can fluctuate significantly with your sodium intake,” Dulan says.
 Your body will hold onto excess water to dilute the high levels of sodium, keeping your sodium levels steady even if you stuff yourself with salty foods.
-If you notice the signs you're eating too much salt, you'll know it's time to cut back.